-Healthy Futures of Texas has invited teens from Texas schools to share their views on sexual and reproductive health, using film as a medium.
-The teens will convey messages they receive from peers, adults, music, social media, movies, and television by producing short films.
-These films will be judged by a panel of judges, and the top films will be screened at the event in April 2024.
+Healthy Futures of Texas invites teens from Texas schools to share their views on relationships and sexual & reproductive health, using film as a medium.
+Films are then reviewed by a panel of judges, and the top films will be screened at an event in Dallas.

 REQUIRED FORMS CAN BE FOUND AT: http://www.studentfilmcontest.org/